inabikarilibrary/inalib/inapedia/players/bulgarian/krizo.md

 # Krizo

-Krizo is a Bulgarian player, maining Nomash.
+Krizo is a Bulgarian :bulgaria: player, maining Nomash.

 ## Achievements